Menu

 Creating the Stage Disfigurement

-1. Start with a clean face
+1. Start with a clean face (block out brow first if using latex near/on your eyebrow)

 2. Pour small amount of liquid latex onto disposable plate or dish (after allowing it to sit in the open bottle for a moment to allow ammonia smell to dissipate) and dip sponge brush into it